bacontime/games-mirror/rules/poker-pyramid.md

 ---

-2 players.
-Adapted from the original game by Aaron Weissblum and Norman Woods
+Adapted from [the original game](https://boardgamegeek.com/boardgame/213953/pyramid-poker) by Aaron Weissblum and Norman Woods